alphagov/notifications-net-client/DOCUMENTATION.md

 #### olderThanId (optional)

-Input the ID of a notification into this argument.
-If you use this argument, the client returns the next 250 received notifications older than the given ID.
+Input the ID of a notification into this argument to return the next 250 received notifications older than the given ID.
 For example:

 ```csharp
 string olderThanId: "e194efd1-c34d-49c9-9915-e4267e01e92e";